 Why Do Cats Lick You?
 Experts Offer 4 Possible Reasons

 Cat families and cat friends groom each other regularly.
 If you’ve got more than one cat at home, you’ve probably seen one licking the other’s face while they lounge in a sunbeam.
 It’s pretty cute!
 But why do cats lick you?
-Well, it’s a good sign that you’ve been accepted into your cat’s inner circle: an honorary cat, if you will.
-Basically, your cat loves you!
+Turns out, there are several possible reasons for this behavior.

 Have you noticed your cat being more attentive when you’re feeling down?
 Dr. Ochoa says that if you are sick or otherwise stressed, your cat may lick you to help calm you down or make you feel better, “just like it would another cat in the wild.”